mUcHG0Di/larafcm-http-v1/README.md

 ```

 ## Disclaimer
-This is an implementation for a really old setup, so if I find some time later, I will improve it.
+This is an implementation for a really old setup, so maybe if I find some time later, I will improve it.

 ## License